 Nonetheless, by strengthening our vagal tone we can have a more robust immune system, a calm mind, and a healthier body.

-It just takes mindful awareness about how we are feeling and incorporate micro-moments of vagal soothing in our daily routine.
+It just takes mindful awareness about how we feel and incorporates micro-moments of vagal soothing in our daily routine.

 Image Source: Pexels